craue/TwigExtensionsBundle/README.md

 ## StringHelperExtension

-### Alias
+### Aliases

-Similar to the DecorateEmptyValueExtension you can define an alias:
+Similar to the DecorateEmptyValueExtension you can define aliases:

 	; app/config/parameters.ini
+	craue_twig_extensions.stringHelper.substrAlias="substr"
 	craue_twig_extensions.stringHelper.trailingDotAlias="trailingDot"

-But, again, pay attention to not accidentally override built-in filters, although you can do it intentionally.
+But, again, pay attention to not accidentally override built-in filters/functions, although you can do it intentionally.

 ## FormatDateTimeExtension